 The results?
 The two sampling judges debated for almost an hour to figure out this conundrum.
 For example, was the environment allowed to sway a decision?
 El Taco H's décor of "luchadores" (translation: Mexican masked wrestlers) all over the walls made for a fun atmosphere, while Riverwalk Cantina's climate-controlled, water-side tables made for an enjoyable taco eating experience.

 All six locations featured delicious tacos that were different in their own way.
 But the judges tasked with investigating this important topic came to the decision that two categories would be decided: favorite individual taco, and favorite overall taco spot.

 Favorite Individual Taco

-For a singular favorite taco, the award goes to Mi Dia's duck carnita tacos.
+For a singular favorite taco, the award goes to Mi Dia's duck carnitas tacos.
 The tender, perfectly cooked dark duck meat exploded with the right amount of flavor and spice.
-The pink pickled onions, roasted poblanos and cilantro rounded out everything nicely.
+The pink pickled onions, roasted poblanos, and cilantro rounded out everything nicely.
 While a bit pricier than the other competitors, it's definitely worth the few extra dollars for this delicious taco.

 Runner up: Taqueria Burritos Locos' chile relleno taco.